Opinion: Will the Ukraine war plunge the world economy into a new crisis? | DW | 09.03.2022

 On the other hand, Russia may be thinking twice before shutting off its pipelines to Europe.
 In February alone, Europeans paid €5.6 billion to the likes of Gazprom and Rosneft who, for example, currently earn between $70 (€64) and $90 for every oil barrel they sell.
 What usually helps in tight oil markets is pumping more of the crude to drive down prices.

 Even so, it may hurt the man in the Kremlin only so much.
-He's sitting on a pile of cash and has only small debt to pay down.
+He's sitting on a pile of cash and has little debt to pay down.
 After all, he has a staunch ally backing him up.
-China is eager to secure raw materials of all kinds and new markets for their own products.
+China is eager to secure raw materials of all kinds and new markets for its own products.

 The billion-dollar questions — asked, perhaps, prematurely — are: How can we shape a relationship with Russia in the future?
-And can there be one?
+Can there be one?

 This opinion piece was adapted from German.